-DP English A: Literature and Performance SL only - 1.0 ENG or Arts credit
+DP English A: Literature and Performance SL only

+Credit: 1.0 ENG or Arts Grade 11 Prerequisites:

 A grade of 5 in Grade 10 MYP Language and Literature

 • Grade 11 DP English A: Literature and Performance

 Literature and Performance is a relatively new IBDP course offered as one of the few interdisciplinary options students can pursue.
 The course therefore meets the needs of Group 1 or Group 6, but Stamford will be offered by the English A department.